-No Use Requirements 11.
-Crossovers, footpaths and road layouts (a) Vehicle crossovers must be constructed to Council standards and meet engineering requirements.
-As a guide, the width of a standard (domestic) crossing is 2.5m at the back of the public footway increasing to 4.6m at the kerbside.
-Crossovers which cover the full frontage may not be permitted. (b) For road layouts, swept path analysis must include 300mm error margins around the body of the vehicle.
+No Use Requirements frontage may not be permitted. (b) For road layouts, swept path analysis must include 300mm error margins around the body of the vehicle.
 This should be satisfactorily accommodated within the existing and proposed road layout.
 12. Bicycle parking (a) Parking for bicycles must be located in a safe, secure and accessible location.
 Covered parking should be provided where possible.
 Cycle spaces should be located as near as possible to the building entrance(s).
 Large developments will be expected to include changing and other facilities for cyclists. (b) As a minimum, cycle parking should normally take the form of Sheffield stands or a similar stand which allows both the frame and wheels of a cycle to be secured without risk of damage.
-Further design guidance is available in Transport for London's London Cycling Design Standards.
-13. Motorcycle, moped and scooter parking (a) In addition to car and bicycle parking, parking spaces for motorised two wheelers (motorcycles, moped and scooters) must also be provided at the rate of 5% of car parking spaces. (b) Motorised two wheeler parking should be secure and where possible covered and close to building entrances.
+Further design guidance is available in Transport for London's London Cycling Design Standards. moped and for motori scooter scooters) (a) In addition to car and bicycle parking, parking spaces for motorised two wheelers (motorcycles, moped and scooters) must also be provided at the rate of 5% of car parking spaces. (b) Motorised two wheeler parking should be secure and where possible covered and close to building entrances.
 Ideally parking should be grouped together for security.
 Large developments will be expected to include changing and other facilities for motorcyclists, moped and scooter users.
 Guidance on parking design is available in the Institute for Highway Engineers Guidelines for Motorcycling.